cristianonicolai/devconfcz-2020/README.md

 ![alt text](docs/hotelbooking.png)

-1. On `src/main/resources/org/acme/travel`, create new BPMN file for the Hotel booking sub-process.
+1. On `src/main/resources/org/acme/travel`, create new BPMN file named `hotelBooking.bpmn2` for the Hotel booking sub-process.
+Since you have installed an extension, VSCode will automatically open a BPMN editor for you.
 Using the BPMN editor, set the following process attributes (properties panel on right side):

 - Process Name: _Hotel Booking_
 - Id: _hotelBooking_